Quantile Classification in GIS

 Quantile classification divides classes so that the total number of features in each class are approximately the same.

 This type of classification is useful for showing rankings and ordinal data.

-However, quantile classification can be deceiving because it doesn’t show how much difference is between each rank.
-If you were to create more classes, this problem would be improved but not completely resolve it.
+But quantile classification can be deceiving because it doesn’t show how much difference there is between each rank.

 How is Quantile Classification Used in GIS?

 If you want to show the ranking of area for each state in America, you can use quantile classification.

 If you generate 5 classes, this means that 10 states will reside in each class.

 - The first class will have the 10 largest states in terms of land mass.